 1. Select your programme of interest

-If you have not selected the tutor yet or you are not sure about the person, please, contact our Study Department (firstname.lastname@example.org)
+If you have not selected the tutor yet or you are not sure about the person, please contact our Study Department (firstname.lastname@example.org)

 2. Review admissions criteria, requirements, timelines and deadlines, submit a new application

 The application itself is submitted via the electronic application: e-application.
 At the e-application webpage, you should submit a new e-application.
-If you are alumni or student at the BUT, you can use your BUT pin to create a new e-application.
-If you are not the student or alumni of BUT, you shall register as a candidate using your e-mail and password.
+If you are an alumni or student at the BUT, you can use your BUT pin to create a new e-application.
+If you are not a student or alumni of BUT, you shall register as a candidate using your e-mail and password.
 After creating the new account you should fill in additional information such as:

 - personal details (e.g. name, surname, ID/passport number, date of birth, contact information)

 - permanent residence (country of residence, permanent address)

 - delivery address (if not the same as the previous one)

 - previous study (high school details, university studies)